bogdanvuk/rst/examples/paper/source/index.rst

 The NTE block's main task is the calculation of sum of products given by :eq:`oblique_test`.
 The maximum supported number of attributes per instance - |NAM|, is the value which can be specified by the user during the design phase of |cop|.
 If the instances have less than |NAM| number of attributes, the surplus inputs should be supplied with zeros in order not to affect the sum.

-**Navesti obavezno u tekstu da stoje registri ali nisu nacrtani.**

 By using only two input multipliers and adders, the computation is parallelized and pipelined as much as possible.
 The multiplications are performed in parallel for all |NAM| coefficient and attribute pairs.
 Since there are only two input adders at disposal and the |NAM|-rnary sum is needed, the tree of two input adders is necessary, that is :math:`\left \lceil log_{2}(\NAM)  \right \rceil` deep.

-Each calculation step is pipelined so that maximum speed of execution is achieved.
+Each calculation step is pipelined, by registering output of every multiplication and addition, so that maximum speed of execution is achieved.
 Finally, the total number of pipeline stages |NP| needed equals the depth of the adder tree, plus a DT Memory fetch and the multiplication stage:

 .. math:: N_{P}=\left \lceil log_{2}(\NAM) + 2 \right \rceil
 	:label: np